John St. Luce

 Sir John Eugene St. Luce, KGCN, (born 1940), is an Antiguan politician from the Antigua Labour Party (ALP).

+St. Luce was born in 1940.
 He attended the University of London and majored in economics and social sciences.
+He worked in Barclays Bank both on Antigua and in London.

-In 1971, he was appointed to the Senate.
+In 1971, he was appointed to the Senate. until 1976.
 In 1976, he was elected to the House of Representatives.
 He was subsequently re-elected until his retirement from active politics in 2004.
-He held several portfolios in the Cabinet of Antigua and Barbuda: Minister of Agriculture, Home Affairs, Health, Public Works, Public Utilities and Communications and Finance.
+He held several portfolios in the Cabinet of Antigua and Barbuda: Minister of Agriculture, Home Affairs, Health, Public Works, Public Utilities and Communications and Finance, and Minister of Information (1991-1994).
 He lost to Lester Bird when there was a vote for successor of Vere Bird as the chairman of the ALP.

 He was knighted and received Order of Merit in 2017.